Supporting imagery

 The Memory Card worked on both AES and MVS models.
 Options ranged from 2 KB to 16 KB of battery-backed SRAM [30], though in all cases the battery was unserviceable.

-The save data was structured in the form of 64 B blocks distributed across five segments, while the System ROM provided I/O routines to operate it.
+The save data was structured as 64 B blocks distributed across five segments, while the System ROM provided I/O routines to operate it.

 Having said that, whether arcade cabinets were actually ‘prepared’ for Memory Cards… That was another story.